cmaureir/progra-alma/lectures/week6/assignment6.rst

   * Function name ``start_observation(...)``
-  * For each antenna in a pad, with a *READY* state, start the observation and generate a list of ten data numbers randomly.
+  * For each antenna in a pad, with a *READY* state, start the observation and generate a list of ten data numbers randomly (integer between 0 and 10).
   * Change antenna state.
   * Display a message warning the observation process.